Game-Based Social and Emotional Learning for High School English Class – Part Two

 Since games are a medium seldom used in the classroom, we wondered if students found the game-based unit relevant and meaningful to their learning.
 Many of the students felt excited to be able to use a medium that they are interested in already and they also enjoyed the attention-grabbing plot and quality of What Remains of Edith Finch.
 They told us how games enable them to engage and encounter new experiences that they wouldn't otherwise be exposed to.

-“They [games] promote a stronger feel of connection to the educational content that is being shared.
-Personally, I felt more engaged during class as I was constantly interested in the game material.”
+- "They [games] promote a stronger feeling of connection to the educational content that is being shared.
+Personally, I felt more engaged during class as I was constantly interested in the game material."

 INDIVIDUAL VERSUS GROUP GAMEPLAY